kitsudaiki/libKitsunemimiCommon/README.md

 ```

+The width of a column is per default limited to 500 characters.
+Its possible to modify this, by calling the print-methods with a value.
+For example `testItem.print(10)` to limit the width of a column to 10 characters.
+If the content of a cell of the table is longer than this value, line breaks will be added and write it in multiple lines.

 ### Data buffer

 The data-buffer is only a struct with some external functions for easier byte-buffer-handling.
 The internal byte-array is a alligned memory with a size of a multiple of the defined block-size.
 This is necessary for direct read- and write-operations to the storage.
 Beside this, the struct contains the current size of the buffer in number of bytes and number of allocated blocks.
 It is possible to use the `data` as mormal byte-array for read and write operations or use the `addData` and `getBlock` for access.
 The `addData` allocates automatically the required number of block, if the buffer is not big enough.